Overview

 Create the Journal Entry

-Next, you will create a journal entry for the amount of unpaid rent.
-After creating the new accounts above, creating the journal entry is the only thing you will need to do to record unpaid rent as a bad debt expense.
+Next, you'll create a journal entry for the amount of unpaid rent.
+After creating the new accounts above, creating the journal entry is the only thing you'll need to do to record unpaid rent as a bad debt expense.

 When you're done, click Save.